msucloudfellowship/msu_ccf_miniproject/R/readme.md

 ## Getting the script

-You can copy paste this program into your machine, or use git
+You can copy paste the [weather_summary.R](weather_summary.R) script from here into your machine, or use git and clone the whole repository

 ```bash
 git clone https://github.com/msucloudfellowship/msu_ccf_miniproject.git